akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # Create a rule

 Rules are exclusively created by YML imports.
-You need create your YML file like explained on our online documentation: [General information about rule format](https://docs.akeneo.com/1.7/cookbook/rule/general_information_on_rule_format.html#enrichment-rule-structure) and import it in the PIM using the import job `Rule import in YML`.
+You need to create your YML file like explained on our online technical documentation: [General information about rule format](https://docs.akeneo.com/1.7/cookbook/rule/general_information_on_rule_format.html#enrichment-rule-structure) and import it in the PIM using the `Rule import in YML` import job.

 ::: info
 For more details about how to execute an import, please refer to [Import your data](/articles/imports.html).
 :::

 You can also export your rules.
-To export your rules, execute the export job `Rule export in YML`.
+To export your rules, execute the `Rule export in YML` export job.

 ::: info
 For more details about how to execute an export, please refer to [Export your data](/articles/exports.html).